Are you a mom struggling with too much stuff in your home? If so, then you are not alone.

 3. Purge or Give Away Unnecessary Items

 One of the best ways to deal with extra stuff that you don’t have a place for is to simply get rid of it.
 If you haven’t used an item in over a year, chances are you won’t need it in the future either.
 Donate or give away any items that are still usable but not necessary to your lifestyle.
 You can even take it a step further and have a yard sale or list items on an online marketplace to make some extra money.
 Doing this will help free up space so that you can more easily organize the rest of your belongings.

 4. Try Out Different Types of Storage Options

 While some items can be donated or recycled, for the things you want to keep, consider different types of storage options to make the most of your space.
 You can try using under-the-bed storage, overhead shelving, cupboards, wall-mounted shelves and racks, and even free-standing cabinets and racks.
 Also, you can for instance visit Storefriendly in Balestier, or wherever else in Singapore, to see whether self-storage lockers are something that may help you out.
+Whether you have a few boxes you’re struggling to find a place for, or you have a whole room of furniture you need to keep safe, you will likely find that storage units prices are very reasonable and worth the extra space you’ll gain.
 That way, you can keep your items secure and organized, while freeing up some of the space in your home for other uses.

 5. Invest in Multi-Purpose Containers and Furniture